lvazquezseismo/luisvazquez/_pages/about.md

   - /about.html
 ---

-I am a final year PhD student in Geophysics/Seismology at the University of Southern California.
+:student: I am a final year PhD student in Geophysics/Seismology at the University of Southern California.

 My research interests are focused on statistical seismology for earthquake forecasting and testing models.
 I have special interest in Full Waveform Tomography at various scales.